Why Postgraduate Nurse Practitioner Residency?

 - Precepted Continuity Clinics – These are the cornerstone of the residency program.
 Residents develop their own patient panel while having a preceptor exclusively assigned to them.
 (40%)

 - Specialty Rotations – Month-long rotations in high-risk, high-volume, and high-burden areas most commonly encountered in FQHC settings.
 Rotations include: Behavioral Health, Dermatology, Orthopedics, Pediatrics, Women’s Health, Rural Health, Cardiology, Endocrinology.
 (20%)

 - Mentored Clinics – Residents focus on acute and episodic care and work as part of an integrated care team, seeing patients under the direction of a mentor PCP who is available for consultation.
 (20%)

-- Weekly Didactic Sessions – Formal learning sessions on a variety of complex clinical challenges most commonly encountered in FQHCs.
+- Didactic Sessions – Formal learning sessions on a variety of complex clinical challenges most commonly encountered in FQHCs.

 - Quality Improvement Project – Projects focusing on developing knowledge and skills to improve care utilizing quality improvement tools and methods.

 - Community Engagement – Residents are provided opportunities to engage with their assigned community at all levels.

 - Participation in Ongoing Multi-Input Evaluation – Residents contribute to continuous programmatic improvement via assigned evaluations throughout the residency experience.

 The residency is a 12 month, full-time salaried position, Riggs CHC offers a comprehensive benefits package including: